doctea/usb_midi_clocker/README.md

     - OK so yeah, problem seems to have been solved by sending the note on/offs in a separate loop before then sending all the clocks in a separate loop.
 - Beatstep sysex commands don't work, probably for the same reason?
 - MIDI looper uses a LOT (all?!) of RAM (~48k for 1 phrase -- 384*127)

+## Configuration

+- see `include/Config.h` for lots of switches to enable/disable features, set pin assignments, and the like
+- see also `include/ConfigMidi.h` for a few more switches
+- `src/midi_mapper_matrix_manager.cpp` is where a lot of midi device input/output mappings are initialised and defaults assigned, so you may need to tweak stuff here to match your hardware
+- `src/menu.cpp` is where the display and menu system are initialised and menu items configured, so you may need to tweak stuff here too

 ### TODO/Future